Lonely0710/Lonely0710.github.io/src/content/about/about-en.md

 - [GitHub Profile](https://github.com/Lonely0710)
 - [Undergraduate Labs & Course Projects](https://github.com/Lonely0710/CS-Undergrad-Labs)

 If you’d like to connect or discuss ideas, feel free to reach out via [email](mailto:lingsou43@gmail.com).
-I enjoy meeting people from different fields and will reply as soon as I see your message.
+Feel free to contact me~

 > Outside of studying and coding, I’m a big fan of J-pop → frequently listening to:
 >